Juventus celebrate return of 'champion' Pogba

 Issued on: Modified:

-Rome (AFP) – French World Cup winning midfielder Paul Pogba has returned to Serie A side Juventus on a free transfer, the Italian giants announced on their website on Monday.
+Rome (AFP) – French World Cup winning midfielder Paul Pogba has returned to Serie A side Juventus on a free transfer on Monday where he hopes to revive a career at club level that stagnated at Manchester United.

 "Paul is back in Turin," Juventus said on their website below a photo of a grinning Pogba in a Juventus shirt.